 Regular abuse of DXM at high doses can lead to a chemical psychosis.
 That’s when a

 person loses contact with reality.
-He or she may need to be hospitalized.
-The person
+They may need to be treated in a hospital.
+They

 may also need to take medicine.